livepeer/stream-tester/README.md

 Params:

  - `-host` Host name of broadcaster to stream to
+ - `-media-host` Host name to read transcoded stream from.
+If not specified, `-host` will be used
  - `-rtmp` Port number to stream RTMP stream to
  - `-media` Port number to download media from
  - `-profiles` How many transcoding profiles broadcaster configured with